Evolution of networks with multiple junctions: Classification of possible blow--up limits

 Notice that $\Theta_\TTT=3/2<\Theta_{\SS^1}<2$.\\ The Gaussian densities of several other regular shrinkers can be found in the Appendix.

 We have the following two classification results for degenerate regular shrinkers, see Lemma~8.3 and~8.4 in~\cite{Ilnevsch}.

-\begin{lem} Let $\SS=\bigcup_{i=1}^n\sigma^i(I_i)$ be a degenerate regular shrinker which is $C^1\loc$--limit of regular networks homeomorphic to the underlying graph $G$ of $\SS$ (as in Definition~\ref{degnet}) and assume that $G$ is a tree without end--points.
-Then $\SS$ consists of halflines from the origin, with possibly a core at the origin.\\ Moreover, if $G$ is connected, without end--points and $\SS$ is a network with unit multiplicity, this latter can only be \begin{itemize} \item a line (no core), \item a standard triod (no core), \item two lines intersecting at the origin forming angles of $120/60$ degrees (the core is a collapsed segment in the origin with ``assigned'' unit tangent vector bisecting the angles of $120$ degrees), that is, a standard cross (see Figure~\ref{crossfig}). \end{itemize} \end{lem}

-\begin{proof} We assume that $G$ is connected, otherwise we argue on every single connected component.
+\begin{lem} Let $\SS=\bigcup_{i=1}^n\sigma^i(I_i)$ be a degenerate regular shrinker which is a $C^1\loc\cap W^{2,2}\loc$--limit of regular networks $\SS_i$ homeomorphic to the underlying graph $G$ of\, $\SS$ (as in Definition~\ref{degnet}) and assume that $G$ is a tree without end--points.
+Then $\SS$ consists of halflines from the origin, with possibly a core at the origin.\\ Moreover, if $G$ is connected, without end--points and $\SS$ is a network with unit multiplicity, this latter can only be \begin{itemize} \item a line (no cores), \item a standard triod (no cores), \item two lines intersecting at the origin forming angles of $120/60$ degrees (the core is a collapsed segment in the origin with ``assigned'' unit tangent vector bisecting the angles of $120$ degrees), that is, a standard cross (see Figure~\ref{crossfig}). \end{itemize} \end{lem} \begin{proof} We assume that $G$ is connected, otherwise, we argue on every single connected component.
 By the hypothesis of approximation with regular (embedded) networks, $G$ is a planar graph.

 As we said in Remark~\ref{abla}, if a non--degenerate curve contains the origin, then it is a piece of a straight line.
 Otherwise, it is contained in a compact subset of $\R^2$ and has a constant winding direction with respect to the origin.
 Aside from the circle, any other solution has a countable, non--vanishing number of self--intersections (all these facts were shown in~\cite{ablang1}).